-Sciatica is a condition in which pain travels along the sciatic nerve, which runs from the lower back through the hips and buttocks and down each leg.
-The pain from sciatica is usually limited to one side of the body and tends to affect people between the ages of 30 to 50.
+Sciatica is a condition in which pain travels along the sciatic nerve.
+It runs from the lower back through the hips and buttocks and down each leg.
+The pain from sciatica is usually limited to one side of the body.
+It also tends to affect people between the ages of 30 to 50.

 The most common causes of sciatica is a herniated disk, spinal bone spur or a narrowing of the spine called spinal stenosis.
 These injuries put pressure on the nerve roots in the lower back and cause inflammation and pain.
 Sudden pressure on the the lower spine vertebrae from an acute injury can also trigger the condition creating a sharp, leg cramp that can last for weeks.